demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

   // ...
 ```

-With the help of the types that we declared so far we can now write the type for the create user function
+With the help of the types that we declared so far, we can now declare the type for the create user function

 ```fsharp
 type CreateUser =